latentflip/latentflip.github.com/cv/index.md

 #### Skills: Javascript, Backbone.js, Ampersand.js, XMPP, WebRTC, Node.js, Hapi.js, Postgres

 * Delighted clients on a range of realtime web applications projects.
 Rapid development of new products, adding realtime features to existing products, code and architecture review of existing codebases.
-* Owned technical relationship with clients to understand their needs and prioritise work, and provided well documented clear code to client's internal teams.
+* Owned technical relationship with clients to understand their needs and prioritise work, and provided well documented clear code to their internal teams.
 * Core member of the open-source [Ampersand.js](https://ampersandjs.com) project.
 Responsible for project roadmaps, shipping features, release management, and communicating with the community.
 * Core developer of [talky.io](https://talky.io) - one of the first major browser-based video chat applications.